fulltimeMe/exZip/README.md

 # Start (Windows)
 Open the CMD window and use the command "exZip" to start.
-Now first enter your target file (e.g. C:/Users/User/Desktop/temp.zip) and then the target folder (e.g. C:/Users/User/Desktop/extract) note that every "\" must be replaced by a "/".
+Now first enter your target file (e.g.C:/Users/User/Desktop/temp.zip) and then the target folder (e.g.C:/Users/User/Desktop/extract) note that every "\" must be replaced by a "/".

+# Start (Linux)
+Open the terminal and enter "python3 exZip.py" then enter the target file (e.g./home/Desktop/temp.zip) and the target folder (e.g./home/Desktop/extrect/).